FREEBIES

 - T/O&E 18-27 Tank Destroyer Gun

-Three of these companies were assigned to each self-propelled Tank Destroyer
+Note: Three of these companies were assigned to each self-propelled Tank

 - T/O&E 18-28 Reconnaissance Company,

-was assigned to each self-propelled Tank Destroyer Battalion (T/O&E 18-25).
+company was assigned to each self-propelled Tank Destroyer Battalion

-Battalion, Towed (1 September 1944) Note: Usually one battalion was
+Towed (1 September 1944) Note: Usually one battalion was attached

 - T/O&E 18-35 Medical

-Note: One company was assigned to each towed Tank Destroyer Battalion
+Note: One detachment was assigned to each towed Tank Battalion

 (T/O&E 18-35).